 I check-in to my SpiceJet flight, and when I was done, I turn around and glanced upon something new that said Lounge, and I was like no way – it’s an Airport Lounge!

-Meet “BIRD Lounge”, Pune International Airport’s first ever Premium Airport Lounge not tied to any specific airline.
+Meet “BIRD Lounge”, Pune International Airport’s new Premium Airport Lounge.

 Bird Lounge officially opened its doors on 25th January 2019 at PNQ in Lohegaon (Lohgaon), Pune.
 I spoke to them, and I was among the first 25 passengers that had visited the lounge since its inception.